 While it may be tempting to send out a postcard after every single closing, most people (myself included) won’t appreciate getting that many postcards from you.
 Instead, you should aim to send just sold postcards around three or four times per year.
 If you’ve had multiple closings in your farm area, you can always highlight them all on one postcard.

-What Info to Include on Your Just Sold Postcard
+What to Include on Your Just Sold Postcard

-When writing just sold postcards, always remember that your primary reason for sending them is to market your services to your farm area.
+When writing just sold postcards, always remember that your primary reason for sending them is to market your services as a buyer’s or seller’s agent to your farm area.
 How does your copy help demonstrate your value add in helping them buy or sell a home?
 There are many ways to get the message across.
 Here a few ideas to get you started:

 1. Start with an interesting and true fact about the sale

 Was it the highest sale of the season?
 Did you manage to get more than asking?
 Multiple bidders?
 Try to include more than just the fact that the property sold.
 Again, what was your value add?

 Many of the realtors we talked to told us that saying something like “you can get more for your home” or “Your home will sell just as quickly in the market” increased the response rate from their postcards.

 3. The tone should be excited but serious